Pricing for Trade Waste Permits is changing from July 2023

 They do not stop dissolved oils, fats, chemicals and other contaminants still passing through and posing a serious risk to the sewerage system and treatment plants.
 This requires further treatment, such as adding chemicals into the sewer to prevent odour and corrosion, and additional cleaning of the pipes to prevent blockages and overflows.

-If you have a question about the new pricing, your assessment or Treatment Tier, there are a number of ways to contact us:
+If you have a question about trade waste pricing, your assessment or Treatment Tier, you can: